 Throughout the last year, the Academy has continued to support, deliver and enable interventions that support compassionate and inclusive leadership, but has also responded to a period of intense change.
 We have worked collaboratively as a network of ten Local Leadership Academies (LLAs) across England – to deliver a wide range of systems leadership interventions and bring about a whole-system change to talent management.

 “Talent management is in many ways, an unhelpful phrase.
 Talent management is about people, and in context of the NHS what we’re talking about here is both our staff and our patients.
 For our staff it means we’re supporting them all to fulfil their potential.
 That might be to become a future chief executive, or it might just be to do a really great job where they are.
-There’s something very fundamental in the NHS constitution about how we look after our people and the contract we have with them as an employer about our obligation to support and enable our staff to do the best in their careers as they can.
+There’s something very fundamental in the NHS constitution about how we look after our people and the contract we have with them as an employer - we have an obligation to support and enable our staff to do the best in their careers that they can.
 From a patient perspective, what we’re talking about here is the impact that really good staff engagement has on patient care.
-If we want staff to be engaged, we need to make sure that they’re properly supported to fulfil their potential, to have meaning at work, and to be properly supported in terms of their development.”
+If we want staff to be engaged, we need to make sure that they’re properly supported to fulfil their potential, to have meaning at work, and to be properly supported in terms of their development and progression.”